pszandra8/corsac-orientation-exam-retake/javascript.md

 ## 2) Question time

 ### a, What's the difference between Array.prototype.forEach and Array.prototype.map?
+The biggest and most significant difference is that foreach() alters the array that it's called on, map() returns a new array with the elements.

 ### b, Write an example usage of the map and forEach function.

+Map

+For example when we have a list of numbers and we would like to make all of them doubled and save them in a new array, then we could do the following:

+let doubled = [1,2,3,4].map(function(num){
+  return 2* num;
+});